godotengine/godot-docs/classes/class_physics2dshapequeryparameters.rst

 | *Getter*  | get_collision_layer()      |
 +-----------+----------------------------+

-The physics layer the query should be made on.
+The physics layer(s) the query will take into account (as a bitmask).

 ----